AD006/AD006/README.md

 # Hi there 👋 myself [Ashish Dhiman](https://www.linkedin.com/in/dhiman605/)

-* 🔭 I’m interested in Analysing the data, creating interactive dashboards, Automation and helping folks.
+* 🔭 I’m interested in Analysing the Data, Creating interactive Dashboards, Automation and helping folks.
-* 🌱 I’m currently working as an Application engineer and also handling Tech Dispute Management.
+* 🌱 I’m currently working as an Application engineer and also handling Technical Dispute Management.
 * 👯 I’m looking to collaborate on Data science / Data Analytics / Automation projects.
 * 📫 How to reach me: Just click on my *Name*.